Bonfire (band): Bonfire, the first coming (1986–1994)

 Despite the business decision, Lessmann and Ziller maintained a great friendship.
 When Ziller formed his own group, Lessmann was asked to write songs as well as perform vocals.
 The record company's policy did not allow him to do so, leaving Ziller the task to find a replacement singer for his new band, EZ Livin'.

 The decision to remove Ziller from Bonfire began to show on Lessmann, who had remained in the band.
 After many attempts to break through in the North American scene and what he thought was a disappointing fourth album, Lessmann left the band on 25 September 1992.
 His announcement was not a total shock to the rest of the band, but it did leave them with the dilemma of who would take his place.
 One vocalist that had the group's attention was Michael Bormann, who was singing for Letter X and had his own side-group called Jaded Heart.
 Moreover, he was previously in High Voltage and the J.R.
 Blackmore Group.
 Even though he was willing to sing with Bonfire, he was committed to his other two projects so the group continued looking.
 The unsuccessful attempt to find a full-time vocalist led to Bormann becoming the new frontman of Bonfire in March 1993.
 Although he did leave Letter X, he maintained his band Jaded Heart.

 Despite the new singer, Bonfire were in a rut now.
 Their record company refused to release any new material that did not have Lessmann singing and the years of grunge music had started.
 The band felt that the end was in sight and released a live album featuring concert recordings from the Point Blank Tour with Lessmann on vocals.
-The album Bormann had sung on was shelved (but later released as a bootleg called Bonfire - End of an Era Demos) and Bonfire performed for the last time on 29 July 1994 without officially breaking up.
+The album Bormann had sung on was shelved (but later released as a bootleg called Bonfire – End of an Era Demos) and Bonfire performed for the last time on 29 July 1994 without officially breaking up.

-Claus & Hans - Lessmann/Ziller to Ex (1992–1996)
+Claus and Hans – Lessmann/Ziller to Ex (1992–1996)

 While Bonfire was trying to carry on with their new lead vocalist, Lessmann and Ziller reunited in 1992 to form the project Lessmann/Ziller, after Hans Ziller had disbanded EZ Livin'.
 In 1993, they released the German sung EP Glaub dran.
 The EP was followed by a few single releases of songs that were not on the initial recording.
 The project had limited success, not as was initially expected.
 In 1995, Lessmann/Ziller evolved to become a group called Ex, which in May featured Joerg Deisinger on bass and Dominik Hülshorst on drums, almost a reunion of the 1986 Bonfire line-up.
 EX was a good band, but Lessmann and Ziller realized that the only means of recapturing their old fan base was under the name Bonfire.